Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest a new feature for Electron Multiple Synchronized Windows
+title: '[FEATURE] '
+labels: enhancement
+assignees: ''
+---

-## Is your feature request related to a problem?
-Please describe.
+**Is your feature request related to a problem?
+Please describe.**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Explain clearly and concisely what problem or limitation you encountered while using the app.

-## Describe the solution you'd like
+**Describe the solution you'd like**

-A clear and concise description of what you want to happen in the app.
+Explain clearly and concisely what you would like to happen or be implemented.

-## Describe alternatives you've considered
+**Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+List any alternative solutions or features you have thought about.

-## Additional context

-Add any other context, screenshots, or use cases for this feature request.
-If it relates to Electron, multi-window, or synchronization, please specify.
+**How would this feature interact with multiple windows?**
+Please describe if this feature should be available in all windows, or only in the main/secondary window.

+**Additional context**
+Add any other information or screenshots that help explain your suggestion.